SunStarSys/www/content/CMS/technology.md

 - threaded python3 ports of svnpubsub and svnwcsub &mdash; the whole kit and caboodle for distributed enterprise/CDN site deployment using Subversion.

+- completed the python3 viewvc port.
+Will look into a pull request for my changes upstream as time permits.

 ## Why not Git?

 - The `git svn` bridge already exists if you prefer to work with git yourself, instead of using the online IDE for the CMS.
 You have options!